Alabama Boat Registration: Fees, Requirements & How to Register (2026)

 • Hull Identification Number (HIN) verification

-Title & Title Transfer
+Alabama Boat Title & Title Transfer

-Alabama requires a boat title for vessels built after december 31, 2023, for which alabama is the state of principal use, or vessels under 18 feet with engines of 75+ hp.
+Alabama requires a boat title for vessels built after December 31, 2023, for which Alabama is the state of principal use, or vessels under 18 feet with engines of 75+ HP.
 The title application fee is $20.00, and transfers cost $20.00.

 Title required: Yes — Vessels built after December 31, 2023, for which Alabama is the state of principal use, or vessels under 18 feet with engines of 75+ HP